Discover the best afternoon tea New York has to offer.

 150 West 57th Street, New York

-Our review of the high tea at the Russian Tea Rooms
+Afternoon Tea at the Russian Tea Rooms Review

 Crosby Street Hotel 4 Stars